marlalain/lazyforms/README.md

 LazyForms is a browser extension to help developers fill out forms quicker and in better ways, using user-defined lists with entries and external APIs with random, default and customized values.

+## Current project status

+The project is not even near being usable right now unless you hardcoded your own entries.
+Please check it out later!

 ## Install

 First build everything: